openfoodfacts/hungergames-old/README.md

 # hungergames
-Attempt at gamification using Python and Django
+Gamification of Open Food Facts using Python and Django